nonchris/discord-role-selection/README.md

 Dropdown menu generation from json files.

 #### This is cool!
 I want to use this bot
+Cool! - Configure the variables mentioned above, and you're good to go!
-Cool!
-Simply create the `roles.json` file for your server and adjust the command names and keys in `cogs/roles.py` and you're ready to go :D
+You just adjust the command names and keys in `cogs/roles.py` and fill those categories with roles, and you're ready to go :D
+But how do I fill those categories? -  Simply use the `/update_roles` command or go into the json and add them manually, like in the example above.

 Note:
 The bot uses all intents by default, those are required for such simple things like 'display member-count at startup'.